kshaffer/courses/theory4.md

 Coursework this semester will come in several forms.
 In-class activities will be mostly ungraded and will include small- and large-group discussions, musical analysis, instructor demonstrations and lectures, and occasional quizzes.
 Out-of-class activities will primarily include reading and private exploration of pieces of music in preparation for class activities, and written work.
 Assessed writing in this class will take five forms: Twitter essays, blog posts, comments on colleagues' blog posts, Wikipedia edits, and academic papers.
 Details on each are provided on [Writing assignments for Semester 4 Theory](mt4-writing.html).

+## Typical weekly schedule

+### First meeting (Monday/Tuesday)

+Prepare for class with one or more of the following:

+- a reading
+- a piece of music to explore
+- questions to answer in light of the reading/piece in advance of an in-class quiz
+- Twitter essay due (4–5 students)
+- blog post due (3–4 students)

+In-class activities:

+- evaluate Twitter essays
+- short electronic quiz based on assigned reading/music
+- discussion and/or analytical work
+- possibly a short lecture

+### Second meeting (Wednesday/Thursday)

+Prepare for class with one or more of the following:

+- follow-up analysis from Monday/Tuesday's activity
+- read any class blog posts published on Monday
+- blog comments due (9–12 students)
+- Wikipedia edits due (1 group of 4–5 students)
+- Twitter essay due (4–5 students)

+In-class activities:

+- evaluate Twitter essays
+- Wikipedia editing group presentation
+- discussion and/or analytical work
+- possibly a short lecture

 ## Assessment

 Students will receive letter grades for three categories: *Lieder*, *Post-Tonal Music*, and *Writing*.
 The final semester grade will be the median of those three grades, or one letter grade higher than the lowest category grade, whichever is lower.
 For example, a student who wants a B must have a median category grade of a B, and no category grade lower than a C.